Child Protective Services (CPS) Lawyers in Cincinnati

 Brian Joslyn is an experienced criminal defense attorney in Cincinnati who defends clients accused of domestic violence crimes in Harrison, Miamitown, Colerain, Green, Miami, Symmes, Norwood, Blue Ash, Reading, and surrounding areas of southwestern Ohio.
 Call right now to take advantage of a free consultation that will let our lawyers review your case and discuss your legal options.

-Overview of Child Protective Services in Ohio
+Overview of Child Protective Services (CPS) in Cincinnati

 - What am I required to do when a Hamilton County Children’s Services caseworker visits my home?